Chularev/cpp_projects/SpaceInvaders/README.md

-# Game on gml "Space Invaders"
+# Game on qml "Space Invaders"